programmer-shaheb/full-stack-mern/README.md

 # Hungry Helpers

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Hungry Helpers](https://github.com/facebook/create-react-app).

+## Features

+This is a Food Delivery Website.
+You can find different types of food from here.

-## Available Scripts
+## Programme Use

-In the project directory, you can run:
+Google Authentication, NoSQL Database, Mongodb, Express js, React js